ecoinvent/ecoinvent-topology/docs/index.rst

 * Bihar
 * Chandigarh
 * Chhattisgarh
-* Dadra and Nagar Haveli
-* Daman and Diu
+* Dadra and Nagar Haveli and Daman and Diu
 * Delhi
 * Goa
 * Gujarat